 If a child knows that you are celebrating your birthday, they’ll usually ask how it went.
 Sometimes it seems like children are even more likely to ask about birthdays than adults are.

 Children look at the time a little differently than adults do and will even count down to birthdays with enthusiasm.
-You can usually count on a child in your life to celebrate your birthday with you with joy.
+You can usually count on a child in your life to celebrate birthdays with you with joy.

 Children carry less of the negative emotions that are sometimes caused by measuring adult milestones against things that society says should have been achieved, such as trips around the world or millions in the bank.
 With a child, you can emphasize facts about your birthday that they will enjoy.